eagronin/sv-weather-prepare/README.md

 # Data Preparation

+## Overview

-This section pre-processes the data that is subsequently used in the analysis of wheather patterns in Silicon Valley.
-Specifically, the analysis presented in subsequent sections will show that the range of temperatures has widened in 2015 as compared to the previous 10-year period (from 2005 to 2014).
+This section prepares the weather data imported in the [previous section](https://eagronin.github.io/sv-weather-acquire) for analysis.
+The analysis in the subsequent sections shows that the range of temperatures in Silicon Valley has widened in 2015 as compared to the previous 10-year period (from 2005 to 2014).

 Data acquisition is described in the [previous section](https://eagronin.github.io/sv-weather-acquire).

-The analysis and visualization of results are described in the [next section](https://eagronin.github.io/sv-weather-analyze/).
+The analysis is described in the [next section](https://eagronin.github.io/sv-weather-analyze/).

+## Data Processing

-The following code imports the data, then outputs the first five rows and summary statistics:
+The following code imports the data, then outputs the first five rows of the data and summary statistics:

 ```python
 df = read_weather_data()